Meet

 arrived to take him away.
 Pop gathered them and, looking at them through red

 eyes, told them, “Jack has gone.
 He will be watching over us all from heaven.
-He

 told me before he died that your mom will recover soon.”